InBlast/NarrativeDocumentation/README.md

 It's recommended to make your own Master Dialogue and Master Quest BP.
 You can follow these links for that :
 [Master Dialogue](https://docs.narrativetools.io/pro/dialogue/master-dialogue)
 [Master Quest](https://docs.narrativetools.io/pro/quests/master-quest)
 This way you can make modifications to all your Dialogues/Quests by editing your master BP.

+## Conditions
+Even if conditions also appear in the quest graph, note that using conditions in quest graph is currently unsupported.
+You can only use them in Dialogues for the moment.
+**_Narrative Base class :_ UNarrativeCondition**

+## Events
+**_Narrative Base class :_ UNarrativeEvent**

 # Quests
 All Quests you create should inherit from your own QBP_QuestMaster BP.